rwilliams/jrubywiki/JRuby-9.1.0.0-Release-Notes.md

 * `Thread.new` and others spawning threads (`Fiber`, `Enumerator`) should be a bit faster to start, most importantly they no longer possibly slow-down due low entropy sources on *nix systems due a Java `SecureRandom` instantiation on JRuby's `ThreadContext`. https://github.com/jruby/jruby/pull/3723

 #### Java Integration

+* Java stack-trace filtering was tuned to not exclude everything under the `org.jruby` package prefix, we still avoid the additional noise from the stack-trace but no longer filter potentially unknown packages (e.g. `org.jruby.rack`) or extension stacks (`org.jruby.ext`).
+This change also affects `backtrace` information on the Ruby side which might now include more *.java* parts.

 * Warbler has had issues with pre-compiled .rb files due broken IR de-serialization logic, we expect all issues to be fixed and added specs to cover previously failing issues.